Frequently Asked Questions

 Where is the closest roller rink in Vancouver?

 Unfortunately, there isn’t a dedicated roller rink in the Lower Mainland.
-The last remaining roller sports facility, Surrey’s Central City Arena (aka “Stardust”), is mostly a roller hockey rink, and it’s being torn down in early 2018 to make way for – you guessed it – condos.
+The last remaining roller sports facility, Surrey’s Central City Arena (aka “Stardust”), is mostly a roller hockey rink, and it’s on the slate to be demolished to make way for – you guessed it – condos.
 They are open for the time being though, and they host public skating on Saturday nights 8:00-9:30pm.
 They also do private group rentals occasionally.
 Check the link above for more info.

 The closest real roller rink is Lynden Skateway in Lynden, WA, just across the border from Abbotsford.
 In fact, there are a number of great rinks in the Pacific Northwest: Pattison’s West, Skagit Skate, Lynnwood Bowl & Skate and Southgate Roller Rink are all pretty quick trip down the 1-5.
 (Yes, you read that right.
 Greater Seattle has 4 rinks.
 Vancouver – still none.)
 Lloyd’s Recreation in Calgary (closing Feb.
 2018, R.I.P.) and Pattisons North in Spokane are also both outstanding.

 Well, where the heck can I skate, then?